TimHanewich/Insider-Buying-Research/readme.md

 - 32 companies were tied for fewest insider purchases during this time period with 0 trades.

 ## Removing companies with insufficient historical data
 Not every component of the S&P 500 has been publicly traded from 2010 through 2019.
 Our research is exclusively focusing on this ten year span.
-Our data could easily become skewed if we forecasted a ten year average return for a company that has only been traded for the most recent three years.
+Our data could easily become skewed if we forecasted a ten year average return for a company that has only been traded recently.
 For this reason, we will only focus on companies that have been trading history during the full 2010-2019 timespan.
 Including this filter noted above, we arrive at 12,502 transactions across 419 companies with well-formed data that can be used in this analysis.

 ## Analysis Results